sogaiu/janternals/compile/janet.md

 Note that since some of the bits are used for tagging, less than 64 bits are available for expressing values.

+Perhaps surprisingly, this can work because not all 64 bits are needed to represent pointers for typical 64-bit architectures nor for non-NaN doubles.

 ---

 ```c